dmaldona/uqgrid/scripts/run/README.md

 non-slack PV generators that exceed `Qmin/Qmax` are clamped at the violated limit, and their buses are temporarily switched from PV to PQ for the next PF solve.
 This trades fixed voltage control for fixed reactive output at the generator limit.
+The temporary bus-type changes are restored before dynamics are launched.
 It is not ACOPF and does not modify core UQGrid PF behavior.

 ### Available Models